extric99/Hackintosh-NUC7I7DNKE/README.md

 # Hackintosh NUC7I7DNKE

 ## Verified working with Monterey 12.4 and BigSur 11.6.3.
-Venura BETA EFI can be dowloaded under open issues.
+Ventura BETA EFI can be dowloaded under open issues.
 ## Important NVME required for Monterey.
 Read below when using Big Sur or earlier with SATA.